Made in Memphis Entertainment

 Made in Memphis Entertainment (MIME) is an entertainment group launched in April 2015 by original Stax Records songwriter David Porter (CEO) and Tony D. Alexander (President and Managing Director).
 Both were named to Billboard’s prestigious Indie Power Players list in 2021.
 In 2022, MIME was named the first-ever winner of the Agent of Change Award at the Music Business Association's inaugural Bizzy Awards.

 MIME’s family of companies includes 4U Recording, a pair of recording studios in downtown Memphis, TN and Atlanta; Beatroot Music, an independent music distributor, and Beatroot Africa; Heavy Hitters Music, a film, TV, and ad sync company with an all-female creative team; MIME Publishing, which handles Porter's songwriting catalog and young producers in hip-hop and R&B; and MIME Records, an independent record label.

-Mission

-MIME’s goal is to “act local, think global” by establishing a network of recording, A&R, distribution, and artist development businesses, all working together to discover artists in their hometowns and give them global reach.
-This infrastructure is already in place in Memphis, and in 2021 MIME opened a new studio space in Atlanta, allowing them to replicate the model in the city.
-MIME artists will be able to use the facilities in every city.

 Companies

 4U Recording

 4U Recording is a recording studio in Memphis established by MIME in 2015 to support its label roster.
 The studio has since expanded to serve commercial clients, such as Moneybagg Yo, whose #1 Billboard 200 album A Gangsta's Pain was largely recorded at 4U’s Memphis location, along with his Gold-certified album Time Served and its Platinum-certified singles “All Dat (ft.
 Megan Thee Stallion)” and “Said Sum.”
 Other artists who have recorded at the studio include NLE Choppa and Yo Gotti.

 A new 4U Recording studio was recently opened in Atlanta, where it has hosted events such as the Association of Independent Music Publishers (AIMP) Atlanta Chapter kickoff event.